 Insight and analysis of factors driving prices.

-The US EPA released in the fourth quarter its final rule to set 2017 renewable volume obligations (RVOs) under the renewable fuel standard (RFS), along with 2018 RVOs for biomass-based diesel.
+The EPA released its final rule to set 2017 renewable volume obligations under the renewable fuel standard, along with 2018 RVOs for biomass-based diesel on 23 November.

 The ICIS global biodiesel report offers weekly spot prices and market developments on all mainstream grades of biodiesel in Asia, Europe, US and Argentina, all in one publication.